Flying-Rat/GodotEOS/AUTHENTICATION_ISSUE_FIX.md

-# GodotEpic Authentication Issue Resolution
+# GodotEOS Authentication Issue Resolution

 ## Issue Summary
 The "Dev login" feature is failing because it requires the **EOS Dev Auth Tool** to be running, which is a separate Epic Games development tool.